-Nature of Activities - West Virginia Northern Community College Foundation, Inc. (the "Foundation") is a nonprofit corporation organized under the laws of the State of West Virginia.
+West Virginia Northern Community College Foundation, Inc. (the "Foundation") is a not-forprofit corporation organized under the laws of the State of West Virginia.
 The Foundation is classified as exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
 The Foundation was organized to support and assist in the development and growth of West Virginia Northern Community College ("the College") for all aspects of its programs and services.
 The Foundation's mission "...seeks, receives, and manages private funds to increase the College's capabilities in the areas of institutional development, professional development, capital facilities and equipment, and financial assistance to students."
 Oversight of the Foundation is the responsibility of a separate and independently elected Board of Trustees not otherwise affiliated with the College.
-The President of the College is a nonvoting member of the Board of Trustees.
-In fulfilling its responsibilities, the Board of Trustees of the Foundation oversees management. forms policy, and maintains fiscal accountability over funds administered by the Foundation.
+The President of the College is a non-voting member of the Board of Trustees.
+In fulfilling its responsibilities, the Board of Trustees of the Foundation oversees management, forms policy, and maintains fiscal accountability over funds administered by the Foundation.
 Although West Virginia Northern Community College does not control the timing or amount of receipts from the Foundation, the majority of resources, or income thereon, which the Foundation holds and invests, is restricted to the activities of the College by the donors.
-During the years ended June 30, 2022 and 2021, the Foundation contributed \$104,393 and \$102,654, respectively, to the College for scholarships and student assistance.
+During the years ended June 30, 2023 and 2022, the Foundation contributed \$90,530 and \$104,393, respectively, to the College for scholarships and to students for financial assistance.